[Image Source: Nik Shuliahin on Unsplash]

 What Should We Do?

 Firstly, it is imperative that mental health providers be more accessible and inclusive.
 Many current providers largely cater to those who speak English.
-Forget those who speak dialects, Malay, Tamil or even Chinese, there are little to no services who cater to those in those language groups.
+Forget those who speak dialects, Malay, Tamil or even Chinese, there are little to no services that cater to those in those language groups.
 This already results in many falling through the gaps in our current system, as they are unable to seek help in the first place.
 For those in the queer community, there are even fewer options.
-There are a lack of dedicated queer affirming mental health care providers, which make individuals less likely to seek help even though the queer community suffers from a higher risk of having mental health issues.
+There is a lack of dedicated queer affirming mental health care providers, which make individuals less likely to seek help even though the queer community suffers from a higher risk of having mental health issues.

 Secondly, many mental health services are expensive.
 Many stop themselves from seeking help due to the fear of how much treatment will costs.
 Many mental health conditions also take months, or even years, of counselling for one to get better, which could significantly rack up bills.
 Furthermore, MOH’s expenditure on mental health in 2019 was only 3% of the whole healthcare budget, showing a significant lack of funding going into supporting and upgrading our current mental health care system.
 With the repercussions of the pandemic stretching months ahead, we have to prioritise mental health on an equal level as other challenges such as inequality, economic issues and housing.

 Lastly, Singaporeans have to stop perpetuating the stigmatisation of mental health.
 We have to actively create a culture of acceptance for those who need more mental health support than others.
 We have to stop shaming those who have mental health breakdowns in public when they get filmed and shared online.
-We have to step up to support those who need out help, be it offering a listening ear or even just directing them to avenues of support they can access.
+We have to step up to support those who need our help, be it offering a listening ear or even just directing them to avenues of support they can access.

 We have to go beyond hashtags of solidarity or mere movements of support.
 Moving forward, we need to walk the talk and truly create an inclusive and more empathetic society for all.